 University of Minnesota Press

 This is exactly the kind of history I love to read about!
-Thinking about the intersection between anti-black racism and transphobia – reflecting on the past couple of centuries of American society and how enforcing the gender binary is another way to sustain racism – is so, so interesting to me.
+Thinking about the intersection between anti-black racism and transphobia – reflecting on the past couple of centuries of American society and how enforcing the gender binary is another way to sustain racism – is so interesting.
 I would also recommend the documentary Disclosure on Netflix to anybody who has access to that platform.

 The Tradition by Jericho Brown